hmontenegro/biostar-recipes/docs/howto.md

 ## Make your own recipes

-If you have `WRITE ACCESS` or higher to a project then you have the ability to create a recipe one of two ways.
+If you have `WRITE ACCESS` or higher to a project then you have the ability to create a recipe in one of two ways.

 * Start from scratch

+    To create a brand new recipe simply click on the ```Create Recipe``` button found at the bottom of your recipes list.
+This opens a page that allowing you to name your recipe, give it a picture, etc.
-To create a new recipe
+    Clicking `Save` will create a recipe with an empty template and json file.

 * Copy an existing recipe

+##### Editing recipe code

 ## Running recipes